CcMarc/AbuseIPDB/README.md

       - Tracks the number of sessions an IP creates within a configurable time window (default: 100 sessions in 60 seconds).
       - If the threshold is exceeded, the IP is blocked by adding a `Deny from <IP>` rule to a dedicated section in your `.htaccess` file, marked by `# AbuseIPDB Session Blocks Start` and `# AbuseIPDB Session Blocks End`.
       - The block is permanent until the admin manually removes the IP from `.htaccess`.
-      - A log entry is always generated in `logs/abuseipdb_session_blocks.log` (e.g., "2025-05-24 19:05:00 - IP xx.xx.xx.xx blocked: 101 sessions in 30 seconds"), regardless of whether general logging is enabled.
+      - A log entry is always generated in `logs/abuseipdb_session_blocks.log` (e.g., "2025-05-24 19:05:00 - IP xxx.xxx.xxx.xxx blocked: 101 sessions in 30 seconds"), regardless of whether general logging is enabled.
     - **Server Requirements**:
       - This feature is designed for Apache2 servers, as it relies on modifying the `.htaccess` file to block IPs.
       - For non-Apache servers (e.g., Nginx), you’ll need to implement equivalent rate-limiting mechanisms manually (e.g., using Nginx rate limiting or server-level firewalls like fail2ban).